You have to:

 Who is the presenter?

+A practical attorney from Michalsons.
+We will ensure the attorney is the best person to present the course depending on the type of course, the date, the specific issues and the attendees.
+For example, John Giles often presents on this topic.
 John is a trusted independent legal adviser, who is a practising attorney.
 He is currently helping many organisations comply with IT laws, rules, codes and standards, and address IT legal risks.
 He has also presented over 20 times on the topic.
 He has 13 years of practical experience applying his knowledge to organisations to help them grow and avoid legal problems, difficulties, and disputes.
 He is a member of the King III IT Governance Sub-Committee.

 How long is it?